JamesClonk/terraform-vcloud-kubernetes/README.md

   - [ ] Customization, explain possible customization options to users
   - [ ] Day 2 operations, component and cluster upgrades
   - [ ] Document access to components, Grafana and Kubernetes-Dashboard specifically, with screenshots
+  - [ ] Document user token creation for Kubernetes-Dashboard access
 - [ ] add Prometheus to `deployments` module
 - [ ] add Loki to `deployments` module
 - [ ] add Grafana to `deployments` module
   - [ ] customize Grafana with local admin user, to be provided via variables / tfvars
   - [ ] Add ingress to Grafana for access
   - [ ] Output Grafana Ingress URL at the end for the user
+- [ ] Output Kubernetes-Dashboard Ingress URL at the end for the user
 - [ ] Make sure loadbalancer rules cover everything
   - [ ] k8s-api for cp, http and https ports for workers, entire nodeport range for workers
   - [ ] should bastion host SSH stay via DNAT or also be ported onto the loadbalancer?